-This robotics and engineering course is an in-depth study of the systems that make up robots and methods for solving engineering design problems.
-More complex and advanced programming skills are learned in this course.
+This course is an in-depth study of the systems that make up robots and methods for solving engineering design problems.
+Complex and advanced programming skills are learned in this course.
 Students will design and build their own robot, to their own specifications, as long as the specifications follow certain parameters and the robot is able to complete specific tasks.